 What do other people use?

 While researching this article, I was amazed how many tarp configurations are available from different manufacturers.
 MLD, for example, offers seven versions of a simple rectangular tarp (and that's before we even get into TrailStars).
 As the emphasis of the Ultralight Makeover series is on proven gear, I'll once again be focusing on exactly that: gear which other bloggers and hikers regularly use and recommend.

 If there's one thing to say about buying a tarp it's this: size up.
 They're so light you can afford the luxury of a two person shelter, and when you are stuck under one for a day you'll be glad you did.
 The weight penalty of choosing a two person tarp over a solo is usually negligible compared to the benefits of larger coverate.

 Updated versions of the SpinnTwinn – one of the most popular tarps created, and the company has gone through a couple of revisions. mostly changing materials.
 They currently offer the just the basic Twinn, a silnylon version that weighs 8.5oz / 242g.
 The Twinn remains easy to set up.
-With just a couple of trekking poles (I use Gossamer Gear's LT4 poles which are a match made in heaven) you'll have it up in under five minutes.
+With just a couple of trekking poles (I used Gossamer Gear's LT4 poles which are a match made in heaven) you'll have it up in under five minutes.
 The catenary curve limits its pitching options a little more than a straight cut tarp, but creates a very taut pitch that rain just trickles off.
-The taut pitch is important as spinnaker is a fairly noisy material, and a well stretched pitch will limit any unpleasant nocturnal flapping (from the tarp... other wind noises are your own problem), but now that it’s made of Silnylon you’ll have to work a little harder to keep it tight as the material is affected more by humidity and moisture than cuben fiber or spinnaker.
+A taut pitch is important as the materials can be a touch noisy, and a well stretched pitch will limit any unpleasant nocturnal flapping (from the tarp... other wind noises are your own problem), but now that it’s made of Silnylon you’ll have to work a little harder to keep it tight as the material is affected more by humidity and moisture than cuben fiber or spinnaker.
 I switched out the provided spectracore line for a slightly thicker (maybe 2mm) cord.
 I find spectracore stretches when wet, causing the line to slip in the corner and side linelocs.
-The SpinnTwinn weighs a mere 238g before seam sealing and without the cords attached, and costs $155.
+The C-Twinn weighs a mere 324g (11.45oz) before seam sealing and without the cords attached, and costs $155.
 An even lighter option is the Q-Twinn, made of cuben fiber, and weighing just 197g (7oz).
 That on will set you back $315.